InseeFrLab/s3-operator/README.md

   # Policy name (on S3 server, as opposed to the name of the CR)
   name: dummy-policy

+  # Optionnal, let empty if you have configured the default s3 else use an existing s3Instance
+  s3InstanceRef: "s3-default-instance"

   # Content of the policy, as a multiline string
   # This should be IAM compliant JSON - follow the guidelines of the actual
   # S3 provider you're using, as sometimes only a subset is available.
-  # The first Statement (Allow ListBucket) should be applied to every user,
+     The first Statement (Allow ListBucket) should be applied to every user,
   # as s3-operator uses this call to verify that credentials are valid when
   # reconciling an existing user.
   policyContent: >-